 While a student at the Shanghai Conservatoire Jian Wang was featured in the celebrated documentary film From Mao to Mozart: Isaac Stern in China.
 Mr Stern’s encouragement and support paved the way for him to go to the United States and in 1985 he entered the Yale School of Music.

-Recent and future highlights include concerts with the New York and Hong Kong Philharmonic, Toronto and Singapore Symphony Orchestras, the Konzerthausorchester Berlin and Orchestre de Chambre de Paris.
+Recent and future highlights include concerts with the New York and Hong Kong Philharmonic, Philharmonia, BBC Scottish, Toronto, Melbourne and Singapore Symphony Orchestras, the Konzerthausorchester Berlin and Orchestre de Chambre de Paris.
 He has a regular relationship with the Hallé Orchestra with whom he has performed in the UK and China.
-This season Jian will also perform recitals with pianist Sunwook Kim, including a performance in Seoul.
+This season Jian will also take part in a series of concerts performing chamber music by Brahms at the Philharmonie in Paris.

 He has an extensive discography with DGG, including the Bach Cello Suites and the Brahms Double Concerto with the Berliner Philharmoniker, Claudio Abbado and Gil Shaham and chamber music with Maria João Pires and Augustin Dumay.
 His instrument is graciously loaned to him by the family of the late Mr. Sau-Wing Lam.